Never-Fail Scalloped Potatoes Recipe

 "My potatoes all turned black in this recipe.
 What did I do wrong?"

 "This was awesome!
-I used 2-1/2 cups of milk and adjusted the butter and flower accordingly.
+I used 2-1/2 cups of milk and adjusted the butter and flour accordingly.
 I also baked it at 375 in a 9x13 glass pan.
 It was done in the time allotted.
-Will definitely make again."
+Will definitely make I also added ham, thus making a complete meal."

 "easy smoother than other recipes, nice"